 While book reviews are not generally considered for publication, we would be interested in book reviews that adopt a critical and scholarly stance.
 These reviews should not only summarise the book but also integrate the review with other literature to support the critique.

-Research notes are short articles (a maximum of 2000 words) that allow authors the opportunity to publish findings that would not ordinarily be possible to publish as full papers.
-They include detail that may be useful for the community, such as null results, single observations, updates to previous work, and experiments with small sample sizes.
-These notes may form the basis for future research.
+Research notes are short articles (a maximum of 2000 words) that provide researchers with an opportunity to publish findings that would not ordinarily be possible to publish as full papers.
+They include detail that may be useful for the community, such as null results, single observations, updates to previous work, or insights based on classroom or clinical encounters.
+These notes may form the basis for future research, or might spark interest in a field.
 Authors may consider publishing notes as a series, which more closely resembles that way that much research is conducted.

 Letters to the Editor